-While homeowners insurance typically includes liability coverage and property insurance, damages to your home due to floods, war or termites are usually not covered with standard policies.
+While homeowners insurance typically includes both liability coverage and property insurance, damages to your home due to floods, war or termites, however, are usually not covered with standard policies.

-Whereas homeowners for the most part understand the basic coverage they qualify for through their policy, there are a few protections homeowners may be eligible for that they may not be aware of.
+While it’s important for homeowners to understand the basic coverage they qualify for in their policy, there are also a few protections homeowners may be eligible for that they may not be aware of.

 Believe it or not, the liability coverage you gain through your homeowners insurance policy may offer dog-bite protection for no extra cost.

-If you lived in the northeast during the infamous power outage of 2003 and had to empty your refrigerator due to spoiled food, your homeowners insurance policy may have covered the cost for you to restock your refrigerator.
+If you lived in the Northeast or parts of the upper Midwest during the infamous power outage of 2003 and had to empty your refrigerator due to spoiled food, your homeowners insurance policy may have covered the cost for you to restock your refrigerator.

-Most homeowners insurance policies cover refrigerator-restocking fees for up to $500 for food lost (spoiled) due to a power outage.
+Most homeowners insurance policies cover refrigerator-restocking fees for up to $500 for food spoiled due to a power outage.

 Being aware of all the protections your homeowners insurance provides can be the difference between relief and panic in the event of a home-related catastrophe.

 Talk to your insurance provider to get a better understanding of what protections your current policy offers and what extra coverage you can obtain for a little extra cash each month.